 Step 2: Prepare the Vegetables

-Step 3: Combine Sausages and Vegetables
+Step 3: Add the Sausages

 Step 4: Make the Gravy

-Step 5: Bake the Dish
+Step 5: Bake and Brown

 How to Serve Oven Baked Sausages with Potatoes, Vegetables, and Gravy Recipe